trygve-lie/ttl-mem-cache/README.md

 When writing to the cache and a Object with `value` with a value is provided, it will be stored in the cache on the provided `key`.
 If `value` is not provided or `null` or `undefined` on the Object when writing to the cache, any item with a matching `key` in the cache will be deleted.

+When the stream emits objects each object will also have a `origin` key.
+The value is the unique ID of the instance the object first was emitted on the stream.

 If the items you want to store in the cache does not fit your data type, its recommended to use a [Transform Stream](https://nodejs.org/api/stream.html#stream_implementing_a_transform_stream)